bseltz-cohesity/scripts/html/cluster-manager/README.md

 - **Cluster State** — start/stop the cluster, and start/stop/restart individual cluster services.
 - **GFlags** — view, set, clear, export/import, and restart services affected by gflag changes.

+## Download

+You can download the zip file here: <https://raw.githubusercontent.com/cohesity/community-automation-samples/refs/heads/main/html/cluster-manager/cluster-manager.zip>

 ## Components

 - **cluster-manager.html**: the UI.
 Open this directly in your browser (double-click it, or drag it into a browser tab).
 No server needed for this part.
 - **cluster-manager-proxy.py**: a single local proxy backing both tabs.
 Cohesity's cluster API doesn't send CORS headers, so a browser can't call it directly from a page hosted anywhere but the cluster itself.
 This script runs on `127.0.0.1` only, adds the CORS headers the browser requires, and forwards the real requests to your cluster/Helios over HTTPS.
+- **cluster-manager-proxy-for-windows.exe**: the same proxy, pre-built for Windows.
+Use this instead of the `.py` file if the machine doesn't have Python installed.

 ## Security note